-Course Title Level 2 Drama Level 2 Engineering Level 2 Geography Entry 14 credits in Level 1 Drama, experience in stagecraft or HELA approval.
-Successful completion of Year 11 Engineering or by HELA approval successful completion of year 1 to progress to year 2.
-11 credits in Level 1 Geography or HELA approval.
-Qualification NCEA Level 2 NCEA Level 2 NCEA Level 2 Assessment By Achievement Standards (production unit standards are also available in negotiation, alongside performance credits).
-Up to 22 credits internally assessed 4 credits externally assessed Industry standards competency based 18 credits internally assessed By Achievement Standards 14 credits internally assessed 8 credits externally assessed Content Apply drama techniques in a scripted context.
-Devise and perform a drama to realise an intention Discuss a drama or theatre form or period with reference to a text Use complex performance skills associated with a drama or theatre form or period Examine the work of a playwright Perform a substantial acting role in a scripted production Apply skills in production such as make-up, stage management, set design, lighting, sound, costume Students need to complete theory booklets and practical project demonstrating the following: Knowledge of safety procedures in mechanical engineering Ability to select, use and care for engineering hand tools, marking out equipment and dimensional measuring equipment Fabrication Ability to draw and interpret engineering sketches Throughout the year students will follow plans to build a choice of motorised vehicles There will be a fee to cover the cost of take home materials used by the student on this course.
-Differences in Development - Tanzania Skills - mapping, graphing and valuing Global Issue Urban Studies - Whangarei CBD and CSI Chicago Contemporary Issues Contact Mrs R. Clist Mr M. North Mr T. Baker
+Course Title Level 2 Engineering Level 2 Geography Level 2 Health Entry Successful completion of Year 11 Engineering or by HoD approval.
+Successful completion of year 1 to progress to year 2.
+14 credits in Level 1 Geography or HoD approval.
+14 credits at Level 1 Physical Education or Level 1 Health or HoD approval.
+Qualification NCEA Level 2 NCEA Level 2 NCEA Level 2 Assessment Industry standards competency based Unit Standards • 18 credits By Achievement Standards • 14 credits internally assessed • 8 credits externally assessed By Achievement Standards • 20 credits internally assessed • 4 credits externally assessed Content Students need to complete theory booklets and practical project demonstrating the following: • Knowledge of safety procedures in mechanical engineering • Ability to select, use and care for engineering hand tools, marking out equipment and dimensional measuring equipment • Fabrication • Ability to draw and interpret engineering sketches • Throughout the year students will follow plans to build a choice of motorised vehicles from a 50cc off road motorbike to a 200cc grass kart There will be a fee to cover the cost of take home materials used by the student on this course.
+Natural Landscapes Skills - mapping, graphing and valuing Geographic Research Contemporary Issues Urban patterns There will be field trips.
+Analyse an adolescent health issue Evaluate factors that influence people's ability to manage change Take action to enhance an aspect of people's wellbeing within the school or wider community Analyse issues related to sexuality and gender to develop strategies for addressing the issues Analyse an interpersonal issue(s) that places personal safety at risk.
+Contact Mr L. Dainty Mr T. Baker Mr B. Alison